douglazhs/douglazhs/README.md

 ## Skills
 - 💻 I’m currently studying computer science.
 - ❤️ Swift is my first language.
-- 🔧 I programm in C about 1 year.
-- 📌 Learning Java and suffering about 6 months.
-- ☎️ I'm planning to start one app development with **React Native**.
 - 🕙 In my spare time I solve bugs 😅.
 - :octocat: I'm a GitHuber.
 ___